mz-mc/website/content/english/case-studies/packaging-technology-webinar.md

   * Achieved brand recognition for Stepac among China trade.

-  * Facilitated new distributor engagement, with more than 20 trade contacts added to StePac's Chinese distributor network.
+  * · Facilitated new distributor engagement, with more than 20 trade contacts added to StePac’s Chinese distributor network.

   * Delivered a well-attended educational webinar with over 90 participants.
 weight: 35